-Crime scenes require professionalism and sensitivity for safe and thorough cleanings.
-We're the people that clean up after a crime scene takes place.
+We're the crews that clean up after a crime scene takes place.
+Professional, safe and thorough cleanings are required.
 Call Bio Recovery for 24/7, nationwide crime and trauma scene cleanup today.

 When blood and biohazard spills aren’t properly sanitized, there’s a high risk of spreading pathogens, especially those that survive outside of the body for days, weeks, or even months.